-Whether you believe in Blue Monday or not (the science behind it is dodgy), January can be a depressing time.
-Cold weather, scant money due to Christmas spending, and a string of already broken New Year's resolutions all leave you feeling hopeless.
+That's not to mention the lack of money due to Christmas spending, and a string of already broken New Year's resolutions which might leave you feeling hopeless.

 But fear not.